rafaeelaudibert/Sisopper.c/README.md

 # Sisopper 🐧

-WIP Twitter-like application with a server and several clients communicating through UNIX sockets.
+Twitter-like application with a server and several clients communicating through UNIX sockets.

 ## Usage 💬